dany1061/3os.org/docs/markdownCheatSheet/admonition.md

 ---
-description: Markdown Cheat Sheet for MkDocs.
+description: Markdown Cheat Sheet for MkDocs and Material Theme for MkDocs. and Material Theme for MkDocs.
 Admonition examples and simple usage
 ---

 # Admonition